restackio/examples-python/readme.md

 ## Contributing

-We welcome contributions to this repository!
+We welcome contributions to this repository.
 If you have an example you'd like to add or improvements to existing examples, please feel free to submit a pull request.